 Your comprehensive health insurance plan must meet the University’s general requirements listed below.
 Please note that additional criteria may also be necessary in order for your waiver to be approved.

 - Students taking courses at our UPC or HSC campuses must have coverage that is comprehensive with no major exclusions and has in-network providers (hospital and doctors) in the Los Angeles area.
-For Fall 2020, if you are outside of the Los Angeles area, the coverage region applies to the area you are currently residing in.

 - Satellite campus and online distance learners must have comprehensive coverage with no major exclusions and have in-network providers in the zip code where they live and take classes.